 There’s no such thing as too many hats.
 In fact, you can calculate the number of hats a skier should own with the equation n+1, where n equals the number currently owned.
 When it’s cold and blown’ like it’s prone to be in the winter, we reach for a wool hat from Pistil Designs.

 Who wants to pack a big hardshell goggle case?
 Not us.
 Tailgate Industries in Bend, Oregon makes a sweet semi-rigid goggle cover that offers hard case protection without the bulk.
 The 49R goggle case is our favorite solution to keeping ski goggles safe and sound in your pack.
 The fleece-lined goggle case uses a rigid face (made of 100% recycled plastic) and a soft pocket with overlapping fabrics to secure and protect your goggles when not in use.
 The case is curved to match the shape of your goggles and creates a slim, non-bulky case that fits easily into your pack, with or without the goggles in it.
 Check out www.tlg8.com for all the beta.

 Socks, how boring, right?
 Well, actually new socks are a real treat and make great skier gifts.
-Make it Darn Tough Ski Socks and you’re talking happy feet.
+Make it Bridgedale socks and you’re talking happy feet.
 Good ski socks are kind of like toques; there’s no such thing as having too many.
-We suggest going with thinner over thicker weave and prefer the Darn Tough Over-the-Calf Padded Light Ski Socks.
+We suggest going with thinner over thicker and many years in Bridgedale Ski Socks.
 They offer extra padding where you need it – the shins – but not where you don’t, so you get a good snug boot fit.
 They use a blend of merino and synthetic yarns that hugs your feet for blister-free ski touring.
-Darn Tough socks are born and bread in Vermont and live up to their name, really.
 These socks go the distance on durability – both in wear and in maintaining their stretch.